chipbell4/chipbell4.github.io/_posts/2022-05-09-a-basic-browser-synth.md

 });
 ```

-Since we're doing `querySelectorAll` on the note buttons, we can certainly add more notes if we wanted, but this is enough for now.
+Since we're doing `querySelectorAll` on the note buttons, we could also add more notes if we wanted.

 You can see a full demo of the synth and its UI on codepen: